JacobCuke/SchoolManagement/README.md

 # SchoolManagement

 Web Application and API for the management of a school database.
+Originally a group project for a Relational Database course at the U of C.

+## API Documentation

+View the full API documentation here: [Postman Documentation](https://documenter.getpostman.com/view/15328019/TzJrBeLq)

 ## Fork Instructions